hochwagenlab/hwglabr2/README.md

 # hwglabr2
 ### Hochwagen lab R package 2

 Compilation of functions used frequently by Hochwagen lab members.
 This is a rewrite of the original package `hwglabr`
-(GitHub [repo](https://github.com/hochwagenlab/hwglabr)), focused on using Bioconductor's `GRanges` object class.
+(GitHub [repo](https://github.com/hochwagenlab/hwglabr)), designed to leverage Bioconductor's `GRanges` object class.

 #### Installation